 “In the end, it’s not the years in your life that count.
 It’s the life in your years.”

 This oft-repeated inspirational phrase truly resonates with Autumn Clegg, assistant clinical professor of occupational therapy in the School of Health Professions.
-She is reminded of the phrase every time she walks into the South Texas Amyotrophic Lateral Sclerosis (ALS) Clinic of UT Medicine San Antonio, which is the clinical practice of the School of Medicine at The University of Texas Health Science Center at San Antonio.
+She is reminded of the phrase every time she walks into the South Texas Amyotrophic Lateral Sclerosis (ALS) Clinic of UT Health San Antonio, which is the clinical practice of the School of Medicine at The University of Texas Health Science Center at San Antonio.
 And, as an occupational therapist, Clegg is fulfilling her lifelong dream of making a difference in the lives of her patients.

 Helping maintain a good quality of life